nv-morpheus/Morpheus/examples/sid_visualization/README.md

 ### Build Morpheus

-Once docker-compose command has completed and GUI is displayed, exec into the container to build and run Morpheus:
+Once `docker compose` command has completed and GUI is displayed, exec into the container to build and run Morpheus:

 Exec into the Morpheus container:
 ```bash